 Sometimes the brain attempts to compensate for hearing loss by “turning up” the sensitivity of the hearing system.
 This amplifies tinnitus and can make ordinary sounds uncomfortably loud, adding to a person’s stress and anxiety.
 About 25% of people with tinnitus experience sound hypersensitivity, also known as hyperacusis.

 These frustrating factors can result in a tinnitus cycle: a series of self-reinforcing symptoms that can lead to progressive worsening of tinnitus over time.
 In the past, these factors made tinnitus very difficult to treat.
 Luckily, times have changed.

 Adding to this cycle is inferior experiences.
 Whether it’s from an under-trained “specialist,” shady business practices, indifferent customer service, or poor product selection because the provider is owned by a manufacturer, you may be needlessly suffering as a result.

 Perhaps you’ve even been told that nothing can be done about your tinnitus.
 What that person meant was that they couldn’t help.
 We can.
 We know you don’t want to make a second trip to an audiologist.
 But at Sound Relief there is hope for you, and there is help for you.

 Several innovative tinnitus treatments recently developed by Oticon, ReSound, and Widex can significantly reduce awareness of tinnitus and effectively eliminate the tinnitus cycle.
 More than 90% of suitable patients reported a dramatic difference in their condition after using one of these proven, evidence-based treatment options.

 Why wait?
-Dr. Julie and her team of compassionate, caring audiologists offer all of these tinnitus treatments to people living in and around the Front Range.
+Dr. Julie and her team of audiologists offer all of these tinnitus treatments to people living in Colorado and Arizona.
 To explore your options, call Sound Relief and schedule an appointment today.